 E Shaw (KPMG) and C Watts (Chevron Australia)

-This technical and business session that will deliver free flowing discussion and debate on a current, relevant topic that is crucial for our industry.
+APPEA presents the second of three panel sessions that will deliver free flowing discussion and debate on a current, relevant topic that is crucial for our industry.

 Subjects and line ups will be rolled out from March onwards.